yashagarwal30212-master/python-calculator/README.md

-# python-calculator
+# Python Calculator

-simple calculator using python
+This is a simple calculator built using Python.

+## Features
+- Addition
+- Subtraction
+- Multiplication
+- Division

+## How to run
+python calculator.py